"Why the Hell isn't this on DVD yet?" -- Number 58

 Robinson is marvelous in his dual role, and his performances here and in THE MAN WITH TWO FACES (1934) proved the actor was far too talented to be pigeonholed as a gangster.
 Arthur's role here was also a breakthrough, as not only the first of her many screwball comedies but her screen debut as a blonde as well, a look she would keep for the rest of her career.
 Arthur had been directed by Ford in her very first film a dozen years prior, in the silent CAMEO KIRBY (1923).

-Ford was a few months away from the first of his four Oscars (THE INFORMER) and maximizes the script's comic potential while deftly keeping your mind off the wild implausibilities.
+Ford was a few months away from the first of his Oscars of (THE INFORMER) and maximizes the script's comic potential while deftly keeping your mind off the wild implausibilities.
 Ford does show that even the greatest aren't perfect with one very noticeable continuity goof, as Jonesy should be returning to a flooded apartment after that closeup on the still-running faucet as he leaves.
 But yeah, I'm nitpicking.
 Three of Hollywood's all time greats teamed up to really put on a show here, and it's another in the TCM rotation that is well worth your DVR space.

 So.....why isn't this on DVD yet?